Want the latest about recycling on campus?

 The Sustainability Office hosts the annual Shred Fest in the summer for safe and secure destruction and recycling of personal paper documents.

-The University of Rochester’s shoe reuse and recycling program will be redesigned in 2025 to bring usable shoes first and foremost to those in need.
-Stay tuned for more details!
+The University of Rochester’s shoe reuse and recycling program has been redesigned to bring usable shoes first and foremost to those in need.

 From April 2009 to July 2024, the University participated in Nike’s Reuse-A-Shoe program.
 Through this program, 5,416 pairs of sneakers, equating to nearly six tons, were collected and recycled.